 In the years between Nixon and Newt Gingrich, the party migrated southward down the Twisting Trail of Rhetoric and sneered at the idea of public service and became the Scourge of Liberalism, the Great Crusade Against the Sixties, the Death Star of Government, a gang of pirates that diverted and fascinated the media by their sheer chutzpah, such as the misty-eyed flag-waving of Ronald Reagan who, while George McGovern flew bombers in World War II, took a pass and made training films in Long Beach.

 The Nixon moderate vanished like the passenger pigeon, purged by a legion of angry white men who rose to power on pure punk politics.
 "Bipartisanship is another term of date rape," says Grover Norquist, the Sid Vicious of the GOP.
 "I don't want to abolish government.
 I simply want to reduce it to the size where I can drag into the bathroom and drown it in the bathtub."

 (From We're not in Lake Woebegon anymore -- Garrison Keillor, 2004 -- an adapted excerpt from "Homegrown Democrat.")

-When that piece was written, eight years ago (No, really, eight years ago.
-I know, not much has changed.
-Believe me, I know), Grover Norquist, a private citizen who has never, ever held public office nor has ever, ever even served as a cabinet or staff member to any elected public official, had, since the tight-ass days of Reagan the Great, been entrenched as the go-to guy for educating elected Republicans on the mandatoriness of No New Taxes.
+When that piece was written, eight years ago, (That's right.)
+Grover Norquist, a private citizen who has never, ever held public office nor has ever, ever even served as a cabinet or staff member to any elected public official, had, since the tight-ass days of Reagan the Great, been entrenched as the go-to guy for educating elected Republicans on the mandatoriness of No New Taxes.

 So last week in the Here and Now, teetering as we are on the edge of that Fiscal Cliff, it was all Grover all the time again, and more than a few of us resumed the old familiar scratching of heads over how this can keep happening.